Skip to contents

 assay_name

 a string containing the desired assay name within a TreeSummarizedExperiment object.
-This is only required if Y is a TreeSummarizedExperiment object, otherwise this argument does nothing and can be ignored.
+This is only required if Y is a TreeSummarizedExperiment object, otherwise this argument can be ignored.

 cluster